Applying to the Conservatory of Music

 Application and all supporting documents are due in the Admissions Office by application deadline dates.
 We will acknowledge the receipt of your application by mail.
 When all supporting documents have been received, we will notify you by email or mail that your application is complete.
 Please contact the Admissions Office if you do not receive notification within seven to ten business days of submitting your application to us.

 An audition is required for application to the Conservatory of Music, and is used for scholarship consideration.
 On-campus auditions are strongly recommended, and are required for candidates living within 350 miles of Wheaton's campus.
 Please read the audition instructions for on-campus and recorded auditions.
 You may schedule your audition online.

 - Application Form – Please complete the application form online, or download the PDF version if you would like to submit a paper application.

 - Music information profile – This profile is included in the online application form.
 If you are submitting a paper application, please remember to include this form, found on page five of the PDF.

 - $50 Application Fee – For the online application, payment by credit card or electronic check will be accepted.
-(Note: Payment by electronic check will delay the submission of your application by a full six business days.)
 If you send in a paper copy of the application, please include a check or money order payable to Wheaton College.
 The application fee is non-refundable.
-Please contact our office if you need to request a fee waiver; application fee waivers are not available when applying with the online application.
+Please contact our office if you need to request a fee waiver.

 3. Authorize the testing agency to send: